QasimK/qasimk.github.io/collections/_drafts/_hikvision_cctv.md

 # Cloud backup

 Supports OneDrive, Google Drive, and Dropbox.
-Scan the QR code and follow the instructions.
 The "authorisation" code might be found in one of the final redirect URLs after authenticating the app.

+Do this via the web interface, rather than scanning the QR code.

 The files are stored top-level in "snapshot" and "record".